DevShel/microsoft-workshop/README.md

 ## Infrastructure

-- **Azure VMs:** 40 Windows 11 containers, each pre-configured with the necessary tools (VSCode, NPM, etc.) and a standardized Next.js setup.
-- **Frontend:** A simple React web application created with Next.js, utilizing API routes for backend interaction.
+- **Frontend:** A simple React web application created with Next.js, utilizing Next.js API middleware for backend interaction.
 - **Backend:** Azure Cosmos NoSQL DB that hosts a shared database.
-Each group works with a unique table/collection, defined via an environment variable.
+Each group works with a unique partition based on their ipAddress, using partition key "/ipAddress".
-- **Deployment:** The infrastructure allows for quick duplication of environments, ensuring all student groups have access to the same full-stack development setup.

 ## Functionality

 - **Team Registration:** Students can enter team member names and ages via a simple web form.
-- **Data Handling:** The application supports basic CRUD operations:
+- **Data Handling:** The application supports basic operations:
   - **View:** List current team members
   - **Add:** Insert a new team member into the database
   - **Delete:** Remove a team member from the database
 - **Extensibility:** The design is modular, making it easy to add new fields or functionality as the workshop progresses.
+- **Progression:** The students practice building multiple features into their tool as well as troubleshoot errors, all with the help of AI.

 ## How to Run Locally